-As the name reveals, a steel structural mezzanine floor construction is supported by steel columns.
+As the name reveals, a steel structural mezzanine floor is supported by steel columns.
 Also known as entresol, these are high-level platforms, independent of the main building structure.
 Shelving acts as a support for the floor system and enhances its storage capacity.
 The base of the floor combines with the shelving to form a walkway or structural flooring.

 3. Concrete Mezzanine Floor

-A concrete mezzanine is usually used in high-capacity industrial or military applications.
+This mezzanine is usually used in high-capacity industrial or military applications.
 All thanks to its durability it is popular as a permanent floor system.

 Types Of Mezzanine Decking Material

 When constructing a mezzanine floor, it is crucial to decide which material will fit your needs.
-The material will have a significant impact on the design and application of mezzanine.
+The material will have a significant impact on the design and application of the mezzanine.
 Here are some of the common types which include: